Jules Frere House

 The Jules Frere House is a historic house located at 2404 Sunrise Boulevard in Fort Pierce, Florida.
 It is locally significant as one of the best examples of the Spanish Colonial Revival style in Fort Pierce, maintaining its original qualities exceptionally well.

 Description and history

 Jules Frere was a Fort Pierce merchant and owner of Sunrise Lumber Company.
 He built the original square, flat-roofed structure and subsequently added the front cathedral portion which was completed in 1931.

-This feature has stunning leaded stained glass in the spine of the ceiling and detailed Florida themed leaded stained glass in the west-facing French doors.
-A spiral staircase (no longer in existence) took you to a door leading out onto the flat roof of the original structure.
+The cathedral has leaded stained glass in the spine of the ceiling and detailed Florida themed leaded stained glass in the west-facing French doors.
+A spiral staircase, which is no longer in existence, leads to a door leading out onto the flat roof of the original structure.
 The unique functional wood-burning fireplace is surrounded by marble with decorative appointments.

-The cathedral structure ceiling and upper walls are plaster, with the approximately lower 6ft of the walls tiled to the floor.
-Floors are tile.
+The cathedral structure ceiling and upper walls are plaster, with roughly the lower 6ft of the walls tiled to the floor.
+The floors of the structure are tile.